minkione/tjtag-pi/README.md

 If at this point, your SoC and flash is recognized, you're all set.
-Enjoy your beverage and look for an appropriate guide that explains how to use tjtag to revive/upgrade your router's firmware.
+Enjoy your beverage and look for an appropriate guide that explains how to use tjtag to revive/upgrade your device's firmware.

 Notes
 =====